cal-badminton/badminton-website/_posts/officers_2023/2023-09-29-vice-president-1.md

 firstname: Sophia
 lastname: Siopack
 year: Third
-major: Data Science, Minor in Computer Science
+major: MCB and Data Minor
 image: images/officers_2023/sophia.jpg
 date: 2022-08-14 00:00:00
 title: "Vice President"
-bio: "Hey guys!
-I'm Jimmy, a Senior who enjoys cooking and playing various other sports alongside badminton.
-Feel free to come up and talk to me about anything!
-I'd love to get to know you :)"
+bio: "Hi!
+I'm Sophia.
+I'm a junior studying Molecular and Cell Bio and minoring in Data Science.
+I love going on hikes and getting boba with friends in my free time.
+Don't hesitate to reach out and chat, I can't wait to meet you! :)"
 ---